 B.S.
 Agricultural Communications and Journalism

-Students in this major will learn how to create effective, engaging media, that translates scientific and agricultural information for public audiences across print, broadcast and web platforms.
-With access to state-of-the-art facilities, modern equipment and hands-on learning opportunities, students gain an understanding of media and science communication theory and industry best-practices to apply what they learn outside of the classroom.
-Graduates are prepared for careers in emerging media and develop skills in scientific writing, social media management, news and magazine production, photography, broadcast journalism, public relations, advertising and multimedia content creation.
+The B.S. in agricultural communications and journalism prepares students for a career in communications, marketing, public relations and more.
+Students gain an understanding of media and science communication theory and industry best-practices to apply what they learn outside of the classroom.
+Graduates gain skills in the areas of social media, scientific writing, journalism, magazine production, photography, broadcast journalism, public relations, advertising and multimedia content creation.

 Students gain hands-on experience producing the AgriLeader, one of only two completely student-produced publications on the Texas A&M University campus.